 Exams and Tests

-During an exam, the health care provider will likely find signs of a BAV including:
+During an exam, our health care providers will examine you for likely signs of a BAV, including:

 - Enlarged heart